Slow ‘N Sear® Grill Lighting Instructions

 Note: the most common adjustments will occur between the 2nd hole and the 3rd.

-some prior inspection may be necessary with your grill so as to know the bottom vent positions relative to the sweep handle on older Weber One Touch kettle grills.
+Note: some prior inspection may be necessary with your grill so as to know the bottom vent positions relative to the sweep handle on older Weber One Touch kettle grills.
 This will be very necessary to know for proper temperature maintenance as the cook progresses.